sara-sabr/ITStrategy/presentations/en/SLF.md

 - The upcoming Policy on Service and Digital, OneGC, and the GC Digital Stanards, is the GC catching up with citizens expectations
 - Banks are training investment bankers to code.
 From Financial Times and Wall Street Journal.
-  - E.g. Citigroup traders get a 3 day Python course.
+  - E.g. Citigroup traders get a 3-day Python course.
 JPMorgan Chase 300 analysts mandatory Python programming courses.
   - Source: https://www.techrepublic.com/article/why-big-banks-are-requiring-workers-to-learn-coding/
-- Cars now have hundred millions lines of codes.
+- Cars now have hundred million lines of codes.
   - Source: https://www.technologyreview.com/s/508231/many-cars-have-a-hundred-million-lines-of-code/

 --